Menu

 Where do I see my ride mileage?

-Visit your My Membership page and look under "My Ride Summary."
-Wait until the Monday after the ride to see your list of confirmed rides and ride mileage.
-Our officers are volunteers, and we need some time to confirm your ride route.
+• Visit your My Membership page and look under "My Ride Summary."
+Wait until Monday after the ride to see your list of confirmed rides and ride mileage.
+Our officers are volunteers, and we need time to verify your ride route.

 Who do I contact if something is not correct on My Ride Summary?